penpot/penpot-docs/technical-guide/developer/architecture/backend.md

 into a database and also into a file system for media attachments.

 To handle deletions it uses a garbage collector mechanism: no object in the database is deleted instantly.
-Instead, a field `deleted_at` is set with the date and time of the deletion, and every query ignores db rows that have this field set.
+Instead, a field <code class="language-bash">deleted_at</code> is set with the date and time of the deletion, and every query ignores db rows that have this field set.
 Then, an async task that runs periodically, locates rows whose deletion date is older than a given threshold and permanently deletes them.